bosima/ylog/README.md

 # Introduction
 Ylog is a log library of Go language.

-She writes data to disk file, which are divided by hours.
+She can write data to disk files, Kafka, etc., in text, JSON, etc.

 # Usage